-In connection with the base merger consideration proposal, based on the number of issued and outstanding shares of AEP common stock as of December 12, 2016, Berry would issue approximately 6,395,064 shares of Berry common stock (not including additional shares of Berry common stock that will become issuable in connection with certain AEP equity awards).
+In connection with the base merger consideration proposal, based on the number of issued and outstanding shares of AEP common stock as of [], 2016, Berry would issue approximately [] shares of Berry common stock.
 The issuance of these new shares of Berry common stock could have the effect of depressing the market price of shares of Berry common stock through dilution of earnings per share or otherwise.